tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/3/LessonPlan.md

   * Any other initial operating costs

-Explain to the class that tokenomics still play a huge rule in `crowdsales`.
-Investors backing the project aren't always just buying the token because they believe the future project will be successful but also because they believe the perceived market value of the token will increase.
+Explain to the class that tokenomics still plays a huge rule in `crowdsales`.
+Investors backing the project aren't just buying the token because they believe the future project will be successful, but because they believe the perceived market value of the token will increase.

 * Important factors of a crowdsale: